Family Things To Do On Maui

-• Iao Valley State Park in Central Maui provides a beautiful and easy walk for families.
-You can see the famous Iao Needle landmark (pictured here–a needle-like rock formation that points to the sky) and read informational signage about the historical significance of the area, which was the site of a famous battle between Hawaiian warriors in 1790.
+• Iao Valley State Park in Central Maui offers a scenic and easy walk for all families.
+Here you can also view one of Maui’s most famous landmarks: the Iao Needle (pictured here— a columnar rock formation that resembles a needle).
+There’s also a ton of informational signage throughout the park that details the historical significance of the valley— which was the site of an important battle between Hawaiian warriors in 1790.
+Iao Valley State Park is closed through April 2023 for parking lot improvements and slope stabilization.

 • Meander through Maui’s small towns, like Paia (North Shore) and Lahaina (West Maui).
-Great little towns with lots of shops and eateries, and make sure you treat the family to some Hawaiian shave ice (similar to “snow cones”).
+These are fun little towns with countless shops and eateries.
+Make sure to treat the family to some shave ice, which is similar to snow cones.
 If you’re in Paia, plan to also drive to nearby Hookipa Beach.
 It’s a great place to watch surfers and windsurfers in action, and you might catch a glimpse of sea turtles there, too–especially in late afternoon.

 • Pick up a copy of one of our local newspapers and check the calendar of events section for upcoming family activities on Maui.
 Also ask the staff at your accommodations for current event information.
 There might be special festivals, town parties, fairs or other fun family events taking place when you’re here.
 If so, go!
 You’ll experience an authentic slice of Maui life.

 - Looking for great places for your family to stay on Maui?
 You’ll save by BOOKING DIRECTLY with the owners/managers of these accommodations.